erithmetic/erica.works/_posts/2024-03-13-programming-the-multiverse-part-2.markdown

 ### Combining gates

-We can combine the XOR and AND to get an adder!
-First, let's see what happens when we add two bits:
+We can combine the XOR and AND gates to build a very simple computer that adds bits!
+First, let's see what happens when we mathematically add two binary bits:

 $$ 0 + 0 = 00 $$